canismarko/dungeon-sheets/README.rst

 is not available in some RPM distributions, such as Fedora and CentOS.
 One alternative would be to build your PC sheets using docker.

-If the ``pdflatex`` command is available on your system, spellcasters will include a spellbook with descriptions of each spell known.
+If the ``pdflatex`` command is available on your system, dungeon-sheets will include a description of a character's features.
+For spellcasters, it will include a spellbook with descriptions of each spell known.
 If not, then this feature will be skipped.

 In order to properly format descriptions for spells/features/etc.,